The Clear Edge

 Decision 1: Which Systems to Document First (Month 16–17)

-The impact matrix revealed 12 processes caused 80% of the total firefighting time.
-Documenting these 12 would eliminate 32 of the 40 weekly firefighting hours.
+• The impact matrix revealed 12 processes caused 80% of the total firefighting time

-Perfect was the enemy of done.
-Complete documentation of 12 processes in Month 17 beats partial documentation of all 23 across 3 months.
+• Perfect became the enemy of done; complete documentation of 12 processes in Month 17 beats partial documentation of all 23 across 3 months

 Decision 2: What to Automate vs. Delegate (Month 18)